satellytes/satellytes.com/data/pages/data-privacy.md

 2. The responsible party pursuant to Article 4 (7) of the EU General Data Protection Regulation (GDPR) is Satellytes Digital Consulting GmbH, Sendlinger Straße 52, 80331 Munich, Germany, info@satellytes.com (see [Imprint](/imprint/)).
-3. When you contact us by e-mail or via a contact form, the data you provide (your e-mail address, your first name, if applicable your last name and your CV) will be stored by us in order to answer your questions.
+3. When you contact us by e-mail or via a contact form, the data you provide (your e-mail address, your first name, if applicable your last name and your CV or other uploaded files) will be stored by us in order to answer your questions.
 The data in this context, we will delete the data after the storage is no longer necessary, or restrict the processing if there are legal obligations to retain the data.
 4. If we use contracted service providers for individual functions of our offer or if we wish to use your data for advertising purposes, we will inform you of this.